FROM THE LEARNING CENTER

 5. You Want to Lock In a Low Rate Now

 You’re single now, but maybe you won’t be five years from now.
-Life insurance rates become more expensive as we age and our mortality risk increases (we don’t live forever… yet).
-If you’re young and healthy, you can buy a 10 or 20-year term life insurance policy at a low monthly rate and enough coverage to take care of all of the above.
+Life insurance premiums become more expensive as we age and our mortality risk increases (spoiler alert: we don’t live forever).
+If you’re young and healthy, you may qualify for a 10 or 20-year term life insurance policy at lower premiums for a coverage amount that helps take care of all of the above.